BtrSupply/alms-fork-assessment/README.md

 ### NB
 - Maverick was listed here, but not considered since it is a DEX of its own and does not tap into Uniswap liquidity
 - Arrakis V3 (Modular) was listed here, but no candidate as focusing intent liquidity (Uniswap X, 1inch Fusion, Cow Swap...) through their [HOT AMM](https://docs.arrakis.fi/text/introduction/integrations/hotAmm.html) that uses a V4 hook (w/ [Valantis](https://valantis.xyz/), therefore breaking V3 compatibility.
-- SkateFi and Steer Protocol require further analysis to be listed here, but were rulled-out for lack of track record
+- SkateFi, Alpaca V2 and Steer Protocol require further analysis to be listed here, but were rulled-out for lack of track record

 ## Detailed Comparison Template (see results in sub-folders)